 The OOB field identifies the OOB Information of the unprovisioned device (see Table 3.54).

-If present, the URI Hash field identifies the URI Hash (see Section 3.9.2) of the unprovisioned device.

 Remote Provisioning Extended Scan Start

-The Remote Provisioning Extended Scan Start message is an acknowledged message that is used by the Remote Provisioning Client to request additional information about a specific unprovisioned device or about the Remote Provisioning Server itself.
+The Remote Provisioning Extended Scan Start message is an unacknowledged message that is used by the Remote Provisioning Client to request additional information about a specific unprovisioned device or about the Remote Provisioning Server itself.

-The response to a Remote Provisioning Extended Scan Start message is a Remote Provisioning Extended Scan Report message (see Section 4.3.4.9).
+As a result of processing a Remote Provisioning Extended Scan Start message, the Remote Provisioning Server sends a Remote Provisioning Extended Scan Report message (see Section 4.3.4.9).

-The structure of the Remote Provisioning Scan Start message is defined in Table 4.10.
+The structure of the Remote Provisioning Extended Scan Start message is defined in Table 4.10.